hoopsurfer/pdx/README.md

 pdx - pi desktop experience
 =============================
 This project provides software to support create a more PC-like experience for Raspberry Pi 4 (RPi4) I call Pi Desktop eXperience or pdx.
-It uses the Geekworm X735 for power control and X856 for storage but I reserve the right to change that over time, I expect this could be used with X825 exactly as is with larger SSDs.
+It uses the Geekworm X735 for power control and X856 for mSATA storage but I reserve the right to change that over time, I expect this could be used with X825 exactly as is with larger SSDs.
 This repository contains information on how to best use the X856 and a completely new approach to X735 for power management.
 The hardware is available at http://geekworm.com sourced from SupTronics.

 Combined, the X735 and X856  provide power management and mSATA USB 3 Gen 1 Disk integrated with the Raspberry Pi GPIO Connector.
 Together they provide the missing power management and storage common in a desktop PC.
 While there is no RTC, in practice that, for me, has been of little value because network time works so well.
 Because the RPi4 has made quite a few changes in HDMI, USB, and Network ports there are limited case options as I write this.
 I expect that to change as RPi4 is adopted.